The culinary philosophy we follow at Grizzly Bear Ranch is simple: we eat fresh, local, seasonal and, wherever possible, organic food.

 Granola, fresh fruit and yoghurt are served with every breakfast as well as freshly and locally roasted Oso Negro coffee and a selection of teas.

-Dinner is a chance to indulge my culinary passions.
-I serve one main meat or fish course with at least two side dishes and a salad.
+Dinner is a chance to indulge our culinary passions.
+We serve one main meat or fish course with at least two side dishes and a salad.

 Examples of dishes that have gone down well in the past include oven-roasted rainbow trout with baby dill potatoes, lemon sage roast chicken with vegetables, and Shepherd’s Pie.